poppyclark/ridethereef/_posts/2020-10-04-reef-safe-suncreams-brands.md

 So, of course we don’t use any ingredients that could hurt any of them."

-Another popular brand is 'Green People', its recyclable sugar cane packaging is a popular selling point.
+Another popular brand is 'Green People', their packaging is very minimal- white with black typography and an orange logo- very similar to sun bum but with more of a minimal appearance.

+Like the yellow sun bum logo the orange logo in this logo is supposed to represent the sunshine.
+Green People is more of a sophisticated brand.

 ![Sun Bum suncream brand (1)](../uploads/sun-bum.jpeg)